-Today, Stokes is one of Australia's most successful business moguls.
-He has interest in property, mining, construction equipment and media.
+Today Stokes is one of Australia's most successful business moguls, with interests in property, mining, construction equipment and media.
 He picked the boom in China ahead of the pack, and has forged strong relationships there.
-He is a recipient of Australia's highest civil honour and in 2013 he was a nominee for Australian of the Year.
+He is a recipient of Australia's highest civil honour, and in 2013 he was a nominee for Australian of the Year.
 He owns what is probably the finest private art collection in the country, and has sat on the governing bodies of some of our leading cultural institutions.
 As the Packer family departs the media and the Murdoch clan tackles damage to its reputation on three continents, Stokes is emerging as the single most influential media proprietor in Australia.

 Yet Stokes has remained relatively low-profile, and is notoriously private.
-Mysterious and elusive, Stokes is the archetypal self-made man, determined to escape his past and the legacy of disadvantage.
-But what did he discard along the way?
+Mysterious and elusive, Stokes is the archetypal self-made man, driven by the determination to escape his past and the legacy of disadvantage.
+But at what cost?